kjjuno/swagger-extensions/README.md

 # swagger-extensions
-A collextion of swagger extensions
+A collection of swagger extensions